 Sometimes, in fact most times, transitioning from the womb of independent obscurity to a major label act is the defining step on a bands’ path to self destruction.
 After all, being independent isn’t just about sleeping in vans and permanently having three cigarettes to your name, but also working with expectation that you can control as it’s concentrated amongst a few thousand people.
 This music parable was most famously illustrated by Nirvana’s ostensibly upwardly mobile defection from Sub Pop to Geffen; despite the fact that half of the epochal Nevermind was written in “Alternative” conditions (i.e. a freezing Tacoma barn) whilst under contract to the Seattle warhorse, the corporate distribution muscle the band had thought their alma mater lacked gave them an irreversible dose of unplanned stardom that made Kurt Cobain regret what he’d wished for.

-With a considerably greater underground heritage and a set of dedicated but narrow minded disciples, Husker Du’s decision to sign for behemoth Warners was looked at with all the trust of a rattlesnake in a lucky dip, but songwriting axis Bob Mould and Grant Hart were by now honing their protean emo sound by using enough melody to accommodate more than just a handful of po-faced acolytes.
+With a considerably greater underground heritage and a set of dedicated but perhaps more narrow minded disciples, Husker Du’s decision to sign for behemoth Warners was looked at with all the trust of a rattlesnake in a lucky dip, but songwriting axis Bob Mould and Grant Hart were by now honing their protean post-hardcore by using enough melody to accommodate more than just a sect.

-The only minor complaint is the nostalgic adherence to amateurish 4-track mixing which leaves the drums sounding like they are being played by a twelve year old hitting a wet cardboard box.
-This won’t stop you loving this record though and if you don’t believe me, check out “Dead Set On Destruction” and/or “Eiffel Tower High” and then call me a liar.
+The only minor complaint is the nostalgic adherence to amateurish 4-track mixing which leaves Grant Hart’s drums sounding like they are being played by a twelve year old hitting a wet cardboard box.
+This won’t stop you loving this record though and if you don’t believe me, check out ‘Dead Set On Destruction’ and/or ‘Eiffel Tower High’ and then call liar.